 Miscelanea: A Journal of English and American Philology, 39

 List all by: Type | Date

-In 2013-14, I convene Level 2 English Language and the Honours papers Literary and Linguistic Computing (open to all students in the School of Critical Studies) and Pragmatics and Spoken Discourse (semester 1 only).
+In 2014-15, I convene Level 2 English Language and the Honours paper Digital Humanities for Language and Literature (open to all students in the School of Critical Studies).
 I also teach on the Semantics of English honours paper and lecture and tutor Levels 1 and 2 English Language.
 At postgraduate level, I convene and teach the School of Critical Studies Research Training Course.